cadop/dhart/src/Csharp/docs/markdown/4_reading_mesh_from_unity.md

         PlaneMeshInfo.RotateMesh(CommonRotations.Yup_To_Zup);
 ```

-Now that the plane is in the correct orienteation, we are ready to move on to verifying that we loaded the mesh successfully.
+Now that the plane is in the correct orientation, we are ready to move on to verifying that we loaded the mesh successfully.

 ### Choose code From Previous Tutorial to Verify Results